MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_03_Managing_Windows_Server.md

 1. In the **Settings** section on the right side, select **Remote Desktop**.
 1. In the **Remote Desktop** section, select the option **Allow remote connections to this computer** checkbox, and then select **Save**.
 1. In the left pane, in the list of **Tools**, select **Remote Desktop**.
-1. In the Remote Desktop pane, select the **Do not ask again me again for connections to this computer** checkbox, and then select **Connect**.
+1. In the Remote Desktop pane, select the **Automatically connect with the certificate presented by this machine** checkbox, and then select **Connect**.
 1. When prompted, select **Confirm**, and then select **Connect**.
 1. Verify that you successfully connected via Remote Desktop to **SEA-DC1** within the Windows Admin Center interface.
 1. Select **Disconnect**.